leiwanglsu/geog4057/Lectures/Spatial data analysis.md

 - Geometry tokens:```type, extent, centroid, firstPoint, lastPoint, length, isMultipart, and partCount```

+### Other usefual field tokens
+ - ArcPy provides several field tokens that allow you to access specific attributes and geometries within feature classes or feature layers in Esri's ArcGIS software.
+Here are some commonly used field tokens:

+SHAPE@: This token is used to access the geometry of a feature, including its shape type, coordinates, and other geometry-related properties.

+SHAPE@XY: As discussed earlier, this token allows you to access the X and Y coordinates of the feature's geometry.

+OID@: This token represents the Object ID field, which provides a unique identifier for each feature in the feature class.

+SHAPE@AREA: This token retrieves the area of the feature's geometry, which is particularly useful for polygons.

+SHAPE@LENGTH: This token retrieves the length of the feature's geometry, typically used for line or polyline features.

+SHAPE@WKB: This token retrieves the Well-Known Binary (WKB) representation of the feature's geometry, which is a binary format representing geometric shapes.

+SHAPE@JSON: This token retrieves the geometry in JSON format, which can be useful for working with web mapping and other applications that use JSON for data exchange.

 ### Use CalculateField()

 - Syntax ```CalculateField(in_table, field, expression,  expression_type}, {code_block})```